Not everyone can take a vacation. But they can do this.

 In a time when adolescents are more stressed out than ever before, schools across the country are giving meditation, yoga, deep breathing, and other mindfulness practices a try.
 Several of these schools are integrating meditation, including one in San Francisco that got great results in a school with more challenges than average.
 And research is showing that these mindful activities can actually reduce teenage anxiety.

-“People are looking for things that they can use to empower themselves,” says Dr. Nada Milosavljevic, whose research on using integrative therapies like meditation with anxious high-school students showed a significant positive effect.
+“People are looking for things that they can use to empower themselves,” says Dr. Nada Milosavljevic, whose research on using integrative therapies like meditation for anxiety with high-school students showed a significant positive effect.
 “It’s all about education.
 These are things people can learn and they can really help themselves.”

 Anxiety in North American adolescents has been slowly, quietly growing for decades—since the 1930s, in fact.
 This is backed up not just by common perception or editorial hot takes but by research, specifically the Minnesota Multiphasic Personality Inventory survey.
 High school and college students have taken this survey since the 1930s and, as shown in a 2009 paper published in Clinical Psychology Review, their answers over the years have shown a clear increase in the symptoms associated with anxiety and depression.